Do you have the feeling that the connection to your partner is fading and that they already prepare a jump to someone else?

-In this post, you’ll learn all you need to know about monkey branching.
-This includes:
+This is called Monkey Branching and in this article, you’ll learn all you need to know about it.

 - What monkey branching is

 - Why people monkey branch

 - What to do if you’re in a monkey branching relationship.

 Monkey branching is when someone in a committed monogamous relationship begins dating other people while still in their current relationship.

 Someone who’s monkey branching will be texting, calling, flirting, and even going on dates with people who are not their partner.

 A partner who’s monkey branching will have one foot in and one out of the door.
 This person will be keeping their options open and not fully commit themselves to the relationship.